nih-cfde/training-and-engagement/docs/General-Tutorials/cfdebot_website_editing.md

 #### Step 5: Request review

-To keep these changes, you need to request a reviewer for the PR to the `stable` branch the cfde-bot created in the `published-documentation` repo.
+To keep these changes, you need to request a reviewer for the PR to the `master` branch the cfde-bot created in the `published-documentation` repo.

 #### Step 6: Merge changes